Step 4: Controlling the Crawlers

 ../../_images/trackcontrolleritem2.png

-Operating the controller
+Operating the Crawlers

 ../../_images/joystickview-step4.png

-First, use the initialize function:
+First, in the initialize function:

 trackL = io->body()->link("TRACK_L");